 The most requested additional facility at Hampton Square is a Post Office (27 respondents), followed by a café/coffee shop (26 respondents).

-Over two thirds of respondents were mainly satisfied/ very satisfied with accessing Hampton Square safely and conveniently with regards to parking, footpaths and alleyways and public transport.
+Over two thirds of respondents were mainly ‘satisfied/ very satisfied’ with accessing Hampton Square safely and conveniently with regards to parking, footpaths and alleyways and public transport.
 Around half of respondents are neither ‘satisfied nor dissatisfied’ with cycling provision or security and safety.

 Increased cycle parking was the most mentioned improvement that could be made to Hampton Square (12 respondents) in response to accessing Hampton Square safely and conveniently.